A Zen Approach to Information Overload

 • Mood swings

-If you feel this unexpectedly or while reading the news, don’t ignore it, and don’t get annoyed.
+If you feel this unexpectedly or while reading the news, don’t ignore it or get annoyed.
 It’s a natural by-product of expanding your information threshold.
 Recognize that you may be taking too much in, and then take a moment to step away.

 Practices to Manage Information Overload